Datacloud Nordic 2017 - Norway's state sec says they're ready for the future

-Jóhannesson referred to data centres as the lifeblood of today’s information heavy society.
+Jóhannesson referred to data centers as the lifeblood of today's information heavy society.

 “The Internet has no opening hours.
-It's always open and involves mission-critical activities for businesses across all industries that are processed over data centre landscapes,” says Jóhannesson.
+It's always open and involves mission-critical activities for businesses across all industries that are processed over data center landscapes,” says Jóhannesson.

 To give some perspective on our rapidly evolving world, Jóhannesson quoted an article he recently read from a Norwegian professor.